Discovering High Level Patterns from Simulation Traces: Related work

 FunSearch~\cite{romera-paredesMathematicalDiscoveriesProgram2024}, is a method for genetic programming (GP) and hence a form of evolutionary algorithm (EA).
 It retains the general loop structure of EAs, which is to maintain a population of candidate solutions and iteratively apply variation and selection to evolve better solutions.
 It searches the functional space of executable programs by replacing traditional rule-based or stochastic changes with a large language model (LLM) to handle mutation and discovery.
 Hallucination is controlled by an execution-based evaluation function that scores candidates within domain-specific contexts.
 It employs an `island model' where multiple sub-populations evolve in parallel with occasional migration of high-performing candidates between islands to maintain diversity.
 Related methods incorporate evolutionary search or explicit reflective feedback to improve sample efficiency and exploration, including Evolution of Heuristics (EoH)~\cite{liuEvolutionHeuristicsEfficient2024} and ReEvo~\cite{yeReEvoLargeLanguage2024a}.
 Tree-search variants such as GIF-MCTS~\cite{daineseGeneratingCodeWorld2024} further combine LM proposals with structured exploration to generate reliable code for environment modeling and planning.

-We adapt this general scheme (see the algorithm in appendix F) to synthesize pattern detectors.
-Rather than optimizing towards a single labeled output, we score candidate programs by whether their emitted event streams covary with meaningful differences in trajectory geometry, while discouraging redundancy with respect to the current library (details in Sec.~\ref{sec:patterndiscovery}).
-We achieve this by providing (i) a user-defined evaluation function $ \texttt{evaluate}(\cdot) $ to score candidate outputs (and rejects invalid ones).
-See appendix F for LM usage with FunSearch.
+We adapt the general scheme (algorithm in appendix F) to synthesize pattern detectors.
+Rather than optimizing towards a single labeled output, we score candidate programs by whether their emitted pattern streams covary with meaningful differences in trace geometry, while discouraging redundancy with respect to the current library (Sec.~\ref{sec:patterndiscovery}).
+We achieve this by providing (i) a user-defined evaluation function $ \texttt{evaluate}(\cdot) $ to score candidate outputs (and reject invalid ones).
+See appendix E for LM prompts used with FunSearch.

-We use the open-source vision-language model Qwen3-VL 8B (Thinking) \cite{bai2025qwen3vltechnicalreport} and vLLM \cite{kwon2023efficientmemorymanagementlarge} as an inference backend.
-For the code evolution pipeline only, we use Qwen3-Coder 30B due to its stronger programming performance.
-Additionally, we compare different sized models of the Qwen3-VL range, and also Nvidia's Cosmos-2 Reasoning model \cite{nvidiaCosmosReason2GitHub}, which is trained on a Qwen3-VL backbone.